 Although motorcycle fatalities dropped two percent in 2010 from the previous year, the rates of injuries and deaths are still too high.
 As Springfield motorcycle accident attorneys, we hope to see a greater standard of safety on the roads for all Missouri drivers, including of course the citizens of Nixa, Ozark, Branson, Bolivar and all other Greene County cities and towns.

 Motorcycle accidents stem from both user error and lack of caution from drivers of other vehicles.
 Although in sports, the best defense is a good offense, motorcycle riding is not a sport!
 The best defense on the highway is always, always, always to stay alert and respect not just the laws but all other drivers on the road.
-In the spirit of safety, the motorcycle accident lawyers at Aaron Sachs and Associates challenge all Springfield drivers this spring and summer season to up your game!
+In the spirit of safety, the motorcycle accident lawyers at Aaron Sachs & Associates, P.C. challenge all Springfield drivers this spring and summer season to up your game!

 Tips to Avoid Springfield Motorcycle Accidents: